 - Requires a larger footprint than other two types of fast cooking restaurant ovens thanks to conveyor.

-What do You Get When You Cross an Impinger Oven with a Microwave Oven?
-Fast Cooking.
+Cross an Impinger Oven with a Microwave Oven for the Fastest Time

 Given the even-heating abilities of the impinger and the speed cooking of the microwave, it was only a matter of time until someone combined the two.
 Enter Merrychef and TurboChef, two restaurant oven models that do just that, in addition to throwing in a bit of convection for good measure.